maxwelldemaio/hackerRank-codewars/README.md

 # hackerRank
-Hub for my solutions to HackerRank problems (Python)
+Hub for my solutions to HackerRank and codewars problems (Python)